cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Development Setup.md

 - Define the correct values for each deployment configuration.
 These are specifically `domain`, `host`, `adminPort`, `httpPort`, `protocol`, `user`, `password`
-- Normally the domain name has to be named after your glassfish server, host should be changed to 'localhost', 'adminPort' should be portbase+48 (eg. portbase is 8400 ->  'adminPort' is 8448)  , 'httpPort' should be portbase+80, 'user' should be admin and the 'password' should be blank, if you didn't choose one while creating the glassfish domains (do not delete the password line).
+- Normally the domain name has to be named after your Glassfish server, host should be changed to 'localhost' or the IP address of your Glassfish server, 'adminPort' should be portbase+48 (eg. portbase is 8400 ->  'adminPort' is 8448)  , 'httpPort' should be portbase+80, 'user' should be admin and the 'password' should be blank, if you didn't choose one while creating the Glassfish domains (do not delete the password line).

-- However, in case you use one Glassfish server for multiple domains or you have configured you Glassfish servers with different admin and http ports, the you have to set these values properly.
+- However, in case you use one Glassfish server for multiple domains or you have configured you Glassfish servers with different admin and http ports, then you have to set these values properly.

-- In the `service-adapter` project, proceed in a similar way (You also have to add a glassfish domain for this one).
-Therefore read the README in th cocome-cloud-jee-service-adapter project.
+- In the `service-adapter` project, proceed in a similar way (You should to add a Glassfish domain for this one).
+Therefore read the [README](https://github.com/cocome-community-case-study/cocome-cloud-jee-service-adapter) in the cocome-cloud-jee-service-adapter project.

 ## Building CoCoME

- Don't forget to start the glassfish servers.
-Go to 'servers'- perspective -> Right-click -> Start.
+Don't forget to start the Glassfish servers.
+Go to 'Servers'- perspective -> Right-click -> Start.

 On command line you may build CoCoME as follows:
- - Enter `maven-cocome-project`
+- Enter the `maven-cocome-project` folder
   `mvn -s settings.xml clean compile package`
   You may execute these three steps also with separate Maven calls.
 - Switch to the other repository and run Maven
   `mvn -s settings.xml clean compile package`

- If you want to use the mvn commands with the eclipse plugin create the following setup:
+If you want to use the Maven commands from within Eclipse, create the following setup:
- - right-click on cocome-maven-project -> Run As -> Build... ->
+- Right-click on cocome-maven-project -> Run As -> Build...
+- Set the following values:
-       goal: clean compile package  (without any symbols in between)
+ - Goals: clean compile package
-       profiles: leave empty
+ - Profiles: Leave empty
-       user settings:  use the settings.xml from the actual project
+ - User Settings:  Use your settings.xml from the actual project

-The resulting packages can now been deployed by hand, via `mvn -s settings.xml install`(in both projects), or via the deployment script `deployment.sh`.
-Please read the `Deployment Setup.md`.
+The resulting packages can now be deployed by hand, via `mvn -s settings.xml install`(in both projects), or via the deployment script `deployment.sh`.
+Please read the [`Deployment Setup.md`](./Deployment Setup.md).

+## Eclipse Errors

+Eclipse may show errors in a few projects because of missing classes.
+This is because some classes are only generated by a Maven build.
+These errors will disappear after running the Maven build process and right-click on `cocome-maven-project` -> 'Maven' -> 'Update Project' -> 'OK'.